Available Degrees

 • European political institutions

-The IDIL Master's degree "Comparative Politics and Public Action" is a selective Master's degree in political science open to multidisciplinarity.
-It focuses mainly on the fields of political sociology and public policy analysis.
+The IDIL Master’s program in “Comparative Politics and Public Action” is a selective master’s program in political science that embraces interdisciplinary approaches.
+It focuses primarily on the fields of political sociology and public policy analysis.

-Offered at the Faculty of Law and Political Science of the University of Montpellier, this master's degree in political science (one of three in the institution) is the only one in France to be placed under the heading of "Comparative Politics.
-In this respect, it emphasizes sensitivity to international comparative openness as a research approach, in the profile of students and teachers and in the use of English as a working language.
+Offered by the Faculty of Law and Political Science at the University of Montpellier, this master’s degree in political science (one of three offered by the institution) is the only one in France to be classified under the category of “Comparative Politics.”
+In this regard, it emphasizes a focus on international comparative perspectives as a research approach, in the profiles of students and faculty, and in the use of English as a working language.

-The master's program will preferentially welcome students with a bachelor's degree or equivalent in political or social sciences but will also consider profiles from the humanities.
+The master’s program will give preference to students with a bachelor’s degree or equivalent in political or social sciences, but will also consider applicants from the humanities.

-At the end of their training, Master's graduates have the ability to work intensively, the capacity to synthesize, the mastery of methods allowing the analysis of complex situations and the knowledge of the political world and public action.
+Upon completion of their program, Master’s graduates possess the ability to work intensively, the capacity to synthesize information, a mastery of methods for analyzing complex situations, and a thorough understanding of the political landscape and public policy.

 Contact